coveo/source.coveo.com/_posts/2015-03-06-react-flux-and-coveo.md

     called `ActionCreators` are built to help the publishing of those events

 So it works like this :

 - Stores subscribes to dispatcher and listens on certain events
 - Views subscribes to stores and update their state based on the stores state
 - Views/Stores or other things triggers actions and the flow starts, `Action -> Dispatcher -> Stores -> View`

-[The flux documentation][flux] is quite extensive and there are a lot of example out there to help you get started with this new architecture of building a web application.
+[The flux documentation][flux] is extensive and there are a lot of example out there to help you get started with this new architecture of building a web application.